camunda/camunda-docs-manual/content/update/minor/76-to-77/webapp.md

 ---

-title: "Upgrade Web Application from 7.6 to 7.7"
+title: "Update Web Application from 7.6 to 7.7"

 menu:
   main: